lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Rule ID numbering system, number of Rules

-* Size of the Rule ID
+* Size of the Rule IDs

 * The way the Rule ID is sent (L2 or L3) and how (describe)